-The CNMI Constitution requires that all revenues received by DPL in excess of the amount necessary to meet reasonable expenses of administration and management, land surveying, homestead development, and any other expenses reasonably necessary for the accomplishment of its functions, must be transferred to MPLT.
+The CNMI Constitution requires that all revenues received by DPL in excess of the amount necessary to meet reasonable expenses of administration and management, land surveying, homestead development, and any other expenses reasonably necessary for the accomplishment of its functions, must be transferred to the Marianas Public Land Trust (MPLT).
 DPL has not obtained concurrence from MPLT regarding its method for determining these amounts.
-DPL transferred \$2,500,000 to the CNMI during the year ended September 30, 2010; between March 2009 and November 2010, DPL reimbursed the CNMI \$1,395,459 for land compensation payments made by the CNMI and has recorded \$583,508 as due to CNMI for additional reimbursements; and between June 2010 and September 2012, DPL disbursed \$1,957,515 directly to the Northern Mariana Islands Retirement Fund which may have duplicated payments made by the CNMI and has subsequently recorded the amount as a fully reserved receivable.
+DPL transferred \$2,500,000 to the CNMI during the year ended September 30, 2010; between March 2009 and November 2010, DPL reimbursed the CNMI \$1,395,459 for land compensation payments made by the CNMI and has recorded \$583,508 as due to CNMI for additional reimbursements; and between June 2010 and September 2013, DPL disbursed \$1,995,822 directly to the Northern Mariana Islands Retirement Fund, which may have duplicated payments made by the CNMI.
 The effects of potential noncompliance with the CNMI Constitution could not be determined.